Ludwinic1/purviewautomation/README.md

 ### **Connect to Purview With the Azure-Identity Package Via the Azure CLI**

-Alternatively, to sign in with your own credentials or other options (Managed Identity, Environment Credentials, Azure CLI Credentials) instead of the Service Principal, use the Azure-Identity package:
+Alternatively, to connect with your own credentials or other options (Managed Identity, Environment Credentials, Azure CLI Credentials) instead of the Service Principal, use the Azure-Identity package:

 ```pip install azure-identity```